asen/smg/docs/index.md

 set by SMG in the child process environment:

 > - $SMG\_ALERT\_SEVERITY - one of  RECOVERY, ACKNOWLEDGEMENT, ANOMALY,
-  WARNING, UNKNOWN, CRITICAL, SMGERR, THROTTLED, UNTHROTTLED
+  WARNING, FAILED, CRITICAL, SMGERR, THROTTLED, UNTHROTTLED

 > - $SMG\_ALERT\_KEY - the affected object/var, pre-fetch or global issue
     identification string.